ednilsonamaral/ednilsonamaral.github.io/about.md

 You can look my portfolio [here](/portfolio).
 And you can look my intire resume [here](https://github.com/ednilsonamaral/resume).

 If you've a suggestion, review or clain, please, contact me.
-Send me an email or tweet, my email is my email is **ednilsonamaral.ti@gmail.com**.
-We talk about this, no problems.

-But, if you hire me for a web project, either front-end or web app with MEAN Stack or app with Ionic, please, contact me, send me an email to **ednilsonamaral.ti@gmail.com**.
-Or we can talk via Skype, my nickname is **ednilson.amaral**.
+Or, if you hire me for a web project, either front-end, or web app with MEAN Stack, or app with Ionic, please, contact me, send me an email to **ednilsonamaral.ti@gmail.com**, a [tweet](https://twitter.com/ednilsonaamaral).
+Or we can talk via Skype, my nickname is **ednilson_amaral**.
 Thanks a lot!

 *Portuguese is my native language.
 I decided to develop my personal website in English as a matter of* **practice** *the language itself.
 Some posts even write in Portuguese, but in the future, I hope to write here 100% in English!*